eGenix/egenix-telegram-antispam-bot/README.md

 ## Changelog

+- 0:7.1:
+  - Added missing dependency on emoji package to setup
+- 0.7.0:
+  - Added user name check for number of emojis, since these are being used a lot by spammers
+  - Added wheel as requirement, since this is no longer included per default
+  - Updated copyright year
 - 0.6.0:
   - Upgraded to pyrogram 2.0.106, which fixes a weird error we have been getting recently with the old version 1.4.16 (see